MoneemSuibgui/DevsOnDeck/README.md

-## Project: Devs on Deck -- Soloproject --
+## Project : Devs on Deck -- Soloproject --
 #### Tasks :
 ```
     • Implement CRUD of the application